Abdo-199/SoftwareEntwicklungsProjekt4.Semester/game/README.md

 http://localhost:3000/dashboard
 Klicken Sie auf den Challenge Team Up, um einen Challenge Vorlage anzusehen

+to run the Ci pipeline you have to set Docker on your machiene and run it. after that you create a container and then push to the branch

 ## Project Build back-end
 Um die notwendigen Packete runterzuladen müssen Sie zuerst in den Ornder Server gehen
 - "cd server"